 There are a lot of ways we can unpack why small caps are underperforming.
-But given time and space constraints I’m mostly going to rail against the Russell 2000 Index, which just went through its annual reconstitution in June, in broad generalities.
+But given time and space constraints I’m mostly going to rail against the Russell 2000 Index, in broad generalities.

 For those that don’t know, the Russell 2000 is a group of 2,000 small market-cap stocks that FTSE Russell decides are most relevant each year.

 Their pitch is that this market cap constrained methodology removes subjectivity and increases transparency, so index investors get an index that’s “representative, reliable and relevant.”